 2. EEE isn’t like the flu virus.
 You can’t pass it to other people by coughing, sneezing or shaking hands.
 Mosquitoes that bite EEE-infected humans or horses don’t pick up enough virus particles to pass the disease along to the next human (or animal) they bite.
 This makes mammals, including humans, “dead-end” hosts for EEE.

 3. Being near horses does not increase your risk of getting the disease.
-Male mosquitoes don’t bite so a female of a mosquito species that that bites both birds and mammals (such as C. perturbans) must first bite a bird whose blood contains EEE virus particles.
+Male mosquitoes don’t bite so a female of a mosquito species that bites both birds and mammals (such as C. perturbans) must first bite a bird whose blood contains EEE virus particles.
 The mosquito digests her meal for several days and then lays her eggs.
 During that time, the virus particles move from the insect’s gut to her salivary glands.
 After the mosquito lays her eggs, she’ll look for another blood meal.
 When she finds a human, she’ll insert her mouth parts and inject saliva, along with some of the virus particles.

 4. According to the Centers for Disease Control and Prevention (CDC), symptoms of EEE in people range from mild flu-like illness to inflammation of the brain, coma and death.